 Our Signature Wild Venison comes in 3 oz cubes, which makes portioning a breeze.
 We offer subscriptions on our website, which allow you to choose between 3 box sizes, delivered right to your door every 1-8 weeks.

-The wild venison in our recipe is an invasive species in New Zealand.
+The wild venison that we use in our raw dog food recipe is an invasive species in New Zealand.

 They disrupt the local environment and farm land, and currently do not have any natural predators, resulting in the population growing rapidly.
 By mindfully harvesting this species, and making sure no part of the animal goes to waste, there is a reduced amount of stress on the surrounding ecosystem.
 You can read more about our sustainable practices.